yujiri8/yujiri.xyz/software/unix_streams.md

 	The downside of programs not using the standard streams is that then the user can't easily change where they're going, which makes the command less flexible.
 But for something like playing music that wouldn't really be useful anyway because you don't want the raw audio data dumped on your terminal screen; and if a program used stdin to read its configuration file then you'd have to know where that file is and pipe it in to the command every time you wanted to use it.

-* The definition of a "stream" (as I understand it) is that it can be read or written to gradually.
+* The definition of a "stream" is that it can be read or written to gradually.
 A process's stdin doesn't have to all be available for the program to start running, whereas if the output of another command is part of its arguments, then that other command does have to complete first because a process has to have access to all of its arguments upfront.
 Streams allow us to run commands in parallel, whereas arguments are more convenient for things that are supposed to be treated as distinct items rather than a stream of data.